mmbman/Katagiri/index.md

 description: Zen Dharma Talks by Dainin Katagiri Roshi
 ---

-Dainin Katagiri Roshi was one of the prominent Zen Masters who brought Zen Buddhism from Japan to the United States.
-This website carefully transcribes his dharma talks as a reference for the study of Soto Zen Buddhism.
+This website carefully transcribes the dharma talks of Dainin Katagiri Roshi as a reference for the study of Soto Zen Buddhism.
 For more information, see the [**Introduction**](about).

 The [**Talk Summaries**](summaries) page lists the talks that have been transcribed on this site, with brief summaries compiled by Kikan.